mixxxdj/manual/source/chapters/preferences.rst

 audio buffer too small may be too much for your computer and audio interface to handle.
-In this situation, Mixxx playback will be choppy and very clearly distorted as your system will not be able to keep up with how frequently Mixxx is trying to processing audio.
+In this situation, Mixxx playback will be choppy and very clearly distorted as your system will not be able to keep up with how frequently Mixxx is trying to process audio.
 It is recommended to set your audio buffer as small as your system can handle reliably without glitches.
 Experiment with different audio buffer sizes to find what works for your system.